 The Department shall report to the Governor and the General Assembly on or before June 30 and December 31 of each year the following information: 1.
 The total prison population; 2.
 The number of inmates who have been placed in isolated confinement and the age, sex, gender identity, and ethnicity of such inmates; 3.
-The number of inmates who are a member of a vulnerable population who have been placed in isolated confinement for (i) inmates placed in isolated confinement and (ii) inmates who are a member of a vulnerable population of such inmates; 4.
-The average length and median length of isolated confinement for (i) inmates placed in isolated confinement, calculated for each category of vulnerable population; 5.
+The number of inmates who are a member of a vulnerable population who have been placed in isolated confinement and the category of vulnerable population of such inmates; 4.
+The average length and median length of isolated confinement for (i) inmates placed in isolated confinement and (ii) inmates who are a member of a vulnerable population who have been placed in isolated confinement, calculated for each category of vulnerable population; 5.
 The number of inmates who have been placed in isolated confinement who have attempted to harm themselves or others; and 6.
 The number of inmates who have been placed in isolated confinement who have been released from the correctional facility while placed in isolated confinement.